Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Conclusions

 \section{Conclusions}

 In this paper, we proposed a distributed, event-triggered, distance-based formation controller for multi-agent systems with limited resources.
-We established the stability of the controller and evaluated its performance across a range of scenarios and parameter settings.
-Both experimental results on physical platforms and large-scale simulations with varying agent populations and communication topologies demonstrate that the event-triggered strategy substantially reduces control efforts while maintaining formation accuracy.
+We established the stability of the controller and used barrier certificates for collision avoidance among the agents.
+Experimental results demonstrate that the proposed controller substantially reduces control efforts while maintaining formation accuracy.
 For future work, we plan to extend the framework beyond single-integrator dynamics by incorporating learning-based techniques to capture unknown system dynamics.
-This will enable more adaptive and robust formation control in dynamic and uncertain environments.